TantalizingPotato/progress/README.md

 > * we choose to implement LDBC-SNB-BI and are working on these now (6/25)

+## Progress 11-2

+### ✅ Finished
+1. finished and imroved the implementation of `TreeTable`, a class bringing the graph-ralated optimization.
+2. conducted comparison experiments on implemented LDBC BI benchmark queries.
+3. conducted comparison experiments on LSQB benchmark queries.
+### 👷 In Progress
+1. writing the paper.
+2. implementing remaining LDBC BI queries in our system.
+3. learning PyTorch internals.
+### 📈 To Do
+1. to do ablation study.
+2. to do scalability test.
+3. to do other experiments like query time breakdown and Performance Per Dollar test.

 ## Progress 10-5

 ### ✅ Finished